Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 The upside of this is that Mr. Li by all accounts provides great customer service.
 He will customize your roaster with almost any feature or modification you want, answer questions, and supply parts when you need them.
 The downside is that he is a one-man operation and is not a young man.
 Nobody really knows who will help them with their Huky when Mr. Li is no longer able to do so.

-But for now, Huky is the choice for serious hobbyists and those who are ready to get into small-operation commercial roasting.
+But for now, Huky is the choice for serious hobbyists.
 You can roast up to a pound at a time, with no waiting period between roasts.
 The Huky operates above a gas burner, which Mr. Li can supply or you can supply yourself.
 They put out a lot of heat.
 No worries about about a roast dragging on if you don’t want it to.

 The stainless steel Huky is as good-looking as it is indestructible.
 And if you’re a little bit handy, with a few easy purchases from the hardware store you can configure it in any number of ways to suit your roasting environment.

-The machine is totally manual and gives you full control over the burner flame, the fan speed and the ventilation.
+The machine is totally manual and gives you full control over roasting process—from the burner flame to the fan speed and ventilation.

 On the other hand, if you’re looking for a machine that’s plug-and-play and doesn’t ask much of you, the Huky is not for you.
 It has a lot of different parts, and you need to understand how they all work together in order to optimize your setup.